EvidenceBackedPoliticalBeliefs/UnitedKingdom/ShouldWeTryToChemicalReverseHomosexuality.md

 Throughout history people have tried to convert homosexuals by force.
 This has led to an immediate moral reaction to the concept of trying to "treat" homosexuality.
 To properly discuss this topic we need to temporarily suspend our moral intuitions, social conditioning, and detach the concept from the horrors of history on the topic.

 ## The origins of homosexuality
 The culmination of science on the subject is pretty conclusive at this point, there are genetic and environmental factors at play.
-There appears to be no single "gay gene" that we can detect, it seems that genetics accounts for 8–25% of variation in same-sex sexual behavior, and the predictive for individuals is not significant.
+There appears to be no single "gay gene" that we can detect, it seems that genetics accounts for 8–25% of variation in same-sex sexual behavior, and the predictive capability of genetics for individuals is not significant.

 The science also shows that sexual preference is very stable over time, most people don't stop being gay later in their lives, for example.

-For the purposes of this analysis the specifics are not important, we can safely assume that through some combination of involuntary factors, sexuality preference develops.
+For the purposes of this analysis the specifics are not important, we can safely assume that through some combination of involuntary factors, sexual preference develops.
 We will assume that the person involved has no choice over their sexual preference and is unable to voluntarily change it through force of will.

 ## Can homosexuality be modelled as a mental illness?
 There are many situations where discovering that you are homosexual could lead to a terrible set of outcomes for you as the individual.
 In some countries you can be summarily executed for simply being a homosexual.
 Even in countries where it's completely legal and morally accepted to be gay, there can still be substantial personal harms due to the reaction of one's local community or family.
 In a highly religious family group one can be ostracised.
 This is not exclusive to religious cultural norms.
 There are numerous countries where heterosexuality is both the norm and mandated by law with no religious basis.